Duet3D/wiki-content/User_manual/Reference/Gcodes_not_implemented.md

 Note, in RepRapFirmware 2.03 and later, if you try to execute a G- or M-command that RRF does not implement, it will execute a system macro of that name if it exists.
 For example, if you send G40 then it will execute /sys/G40.g if it exists; and if you send M48 then it will execute /sys/M48.g if it exists.

-## GCodes not yet implemented but may be in the future
+## GCodes that can be implemented via macros.

-When these are implemented depends very much on the demand.

-* G15/G16: Polar co-ordinates
-* G40: Compensation Off (CNC specific)
-* G80: Cancel Canned Cycle (CNC specific)
-* G93: Feed Rate Mode (Inverse Time Mode) - implemented experimentally in RRF 3.5beta1
-* G94: Feed Rate Mode (Units per Minute) - implemented experimentally in RRF 3.5beta1
-* M2: Program End - implemented in RRF 3.5beta1
-* M6: Tool change (although tool change macros and entering Tn commands allow for greater functionality)
+We believe a macro can be written to achieve the same functionality in a more flexible way

 * M7: Mist Coolant On (CNC specific) (you can define a macro M7.g to implement this)
 * M8: Flood Coolant On (CNC specific) (you can define a macro M8.g to implement this)
 * M9: Coolant Off (CNC specific)(you can define a macro M9.g to implement this)
 * M10: Vacuum On (CNC specific) (you can define a macro M10.g to implement this)
 * M11: Vacuum Off (CNC specific)(you can define a macro M11.g to implement this)
+* M40: Eject : define a macro to eject parts.
+* M48: Measure Z-Probe repeatability ([use a macro](/User_manual/Connecting_hardware/Z_probe_testing#probe-consistency-test))
+* M142: Holding Pressure (for vacuum tables) (you can define a macro M142.g to implement this if a pressure sensor is connected as a linear analog sensor)
+* M355: Turn case lights on/off (use a macro that calls M42 or M150, depending on the type of lights used.)
+* M126: Open Valve (Can use a servo on any PWM pin and M280, write a macro M126.g if required)
+* M127: Close Valve (Can use a servo on any PWM pin and M280, write a macro M127.g if required)
+* M146: Set Chamber Humidity (use a macro and M42 to control humidifier, M305 to view the humidity with a DHT sensor)
+* M240: Trigger camera (use a macro to call M42 to trigger a pin connected to a camera)
+* M240: Start conveyor belt motor / echo off (use a macro to control a conveyor axis/for echo debug use M111)
+* M241: Stop conveyor belt motor / echo on (use a macro to control a conveyor axis/for echo debug use M111)
+* M540: Enable/Disable "Stop SD Print on Endstop Hit" (A macro can be written than remaps endstops as triggers during a job and remaps them back as endstops during homing.
+Once mapped as triggers the trigger macros can carryout functionality such as pausing the job in progress.)

+## GCodes not yet implemented but may be in the future

+When/If these are implemented depends very much on the demand.

+* G15/G16: Polar co-ordinates
+* G40: Compensation Off (CNC specific)
+* G80: Cancel Canned Cycle (CNC specific)
-* M33: Stop and Close File and save restart.gcode (possibly not using this specific G-Code)
+* M33: Stop and Close File and save restart gcode (possibly not using this specific G-Code) Pause already saves the powerfail-resume information.
+* M52: Adaptive Feed Control - Forward feed control set with M220, stepping back through the jb file is not supported.
 * M85: Set inactivity shut down timer (No demand)
 * M123: Tachometer value
-* M142: Holding Pressure (for vacuum tables)
+* M124: Immediate motor stop  - may be achieved sufficiently when feedhold is implemented.
 * M407: Display filament diameter (currently does the same as M404, possibly change to display measured diameter in future)
-* M590: Report current tool type and index (see M450)
+* M590: Report current tool type and index
 * M668: Set Z-offset compensations polynomial (currently only implemented in http://reprap.org/wiki/User:Foxkid dc42-cmm) fork.
-* M910: Set decay mode (Detailed driver configuration can be achieved using the "C" Parameter of M569)

 ## GCodes not implemented which are not planned for implementation